ezraroi/Human-AI-Collab/output/manuscript_sections.md

 1. Making a conceptual claim linking case findings to specific theory
 2. Applying that theory to implicate similar situations

-Critical Distinction: The case is not a statistical sample.
-It is selected because it is critical, unique, or revelatory.
-The replication logic treats the single case as a single experiment used to refine or support theory.
-What Cannot Be Claimed: Statistical inference about how many people will experience this transformation, or population-level effect sizes.

----

-## [MANUSCRIPT SECTION] 4.Analytic vs. Statistical Generalization

-### Why N=1 Is Appropriate Here
-Analytic Generalization (AG) generalizes findings to theoretical propositions, not populations.
-This is a two-step process:
-1. Making a conceptual claim linking case findings to specific theory
-2. Applying that theory to implicate similar situations

 **Critical Distinction**: The case is not a statistical sample.
 It is selected because it is critical, unique, or revelatory.
 The replication logic treats the single case as a single experiment used to refine or support theory.
 **What Cannot Be Claimed**: Statistical inference about how many people will experience this transformation, or population-level effect sizes.
 ### 1. The "Freud Problem" - Unreported Cases